hgromer/pymarshaler/README.md

-# Pymarshall - Marshall and Unmarshall Python Objects
+# Pymarshal - Marshal and Unmarshal Python Objects

 ## About
-Pymarshall allows you to marshall and unmarshall any python object directly to and from a JSON formatted string.
+Pymarshal allows you to marshal and unmarshal any python object directly to and from a JSON formatted string.

-Pymarshall takes advantage of python's new [typing support](https://docs.python.org/3/library/typing.html).
+Pymarshal takes advantage of python's new [typing support](https://docs.python.org/3/library/typing.html).
 By reading class init param types, we are able to walk down nested JSON structures and assign appropriate values.

 ## Basic Usage